PrefectHQ/prefect/docs/tutorials/execution.md

 Achieving parallelism within a flow run is as simple as:

 1. Switching your task runner to Prefect's `DaskTaskRunner`; however please note that because the `DaskTaskRunner` uses multiprocessing, it can only be used when running interactively or when protected by an `if __name__ == "__main__":` guard when used in a script.
 2. Calling `.submit` on the task instead of calling the task directly.
-This submits the task to the runner rather than running the task locally.
+This submits the task to the runner rather than running the task in-process.

 ```python
 import time